 From a procedural perspective, an annulment lawsuit should be filed before the competent court within 90 days of the date of receiving official notification of the arbitral award from the successful party (Article 54 of the Arbitration Law).

 Grounds for Annulment

-Article 53(1) of the Arbitration Law sets out an exhaustive list for the grounds of the annulment of arbitral awards.
-It provides:
+Article 53(1) of the Arbitration Law sets out an exhaustive list of the grounds for the annulment of arbitral awards.
+It stipulates: